colliseum2006/melon-protocol-subgraph/README.md

 # melon-protocol-subgraph
 This is the subgraph, a collection of GraphQL schemas and mappings that parse the events broadcast by the Melon Protocol on the Ethereum blockchain.

+Melon is an Ethereum-based protocol for decentralized on-chain asset management.
+It is a protocol for people or entities to manage their wealth & the wealth of others within a customizable and safe environment.
+Melon empowers anyone to set up, manage and invest in customized on-chain investment vehicles.

 Our smart contracts can be found in this repository https://etherscan.io/address/0xec67005c4e498ec7f55e092bd1d35cbc47c91892#code.

 # Development